curlypriscilla/ShellHacks-2024/README.md

-# Hura Ayuda - ShellHacks 2024 Project
+# HuriHelp - ShellHacks 2024 Project

 The recent catastrophic hurricane Helene, which swept through Florida in September 2024, inspired us to launch a website dedicated to delivering up-to-date hurricane safety information.
 We believe that having access to this information can help save lives and safeguard communities from the devastation caused by hurricanes.